top of page

 What is Jute?

+To explore the origins of jute, we first need to understand what jute actually is.
 Jute is a natural plant fiber that comes from a genus of flowering plants known as the Corchorus, which are in the family of Malvaceae.
 These plants are indigenous to tropical and subtropical environments around the world, like Asia, Africa, and South America.jute origin

 Once extracted from the crops, jute is spun into strong, coarse threads and then used to weave various fabrics. jute origin.